 This may sound like a lot of visas, but far more people want immigrant visas than can get them every year.
 The government gives out visas month by month, making sure never to go over the annual limit.

 There are also limits on the number of visas allowed for any one country.
 No more than 7% of the total visas each year can go to any one country, and often the percentage turns out to be less.

 There are more complexities to the allocation and numbers of these visas, but a full understanding of these numbers will not help you speed up your waiting time.
 The important thing to know is how to chart your own place on the visa waiting list.

 Charting Your Place on the Visa Waiting List

 The Visa Bulletin comes out monthly, around the middle of the month, but not on any particular day.
-When you click the link above, and access the latest bulletin, you will want to look for either the family visa or employment visa chart.
-Although it’s confusing at first look, you will be able to make your way through this chart.
+When you click the link above and access the latest bulletin, you will see two charts for “Family-Sponsored Preferences” and two charts for “Employment-Based Preferences.”
+The charts tell you when you can apply for a visa (“Dates for Filing…”) and when the visa actually can be given to you (“Application Final Action Dates…”).
+Although it’s confusing at first look, you will be able to make your way through these charts.
 Here’s how:

 1. Locate your preference category in the left column.

 2. Locate your country across the top.
 China, India, Mexico, and the Philippines often have their own columns because of the large number of applicants.
 As a result, people from these countries wait longer than others.
 All other countries are included in the second column called All Chargeability Areas Except Those Listed.

 3. Draw a line across from your preference category and down from your country of origin.
 Where the two lines cross is what we call the cutoff date—the key date that you will compare with your own priority date (see below) to chart your progress.